-Finally, our data showed a significant pattern of variance in the level or organised extra-curricular activities that children engage in.
-Children of Managers and Professionals spend significantly more time on organised or concerted extracurricular activities at age 11 and 14 and less time on TV/Videos/internet and social media.
-Using the education proxy shows a broadly linear pattern of variation.
-Children of Managers and Professionals had an 8% higher mean at age 11 and 12% higher mean at age 14 for organised/concerted activities and a 7% lower screen time score.
-The difference between top and bottom of the scale on the educational qualification proxy was larger still being 20, 18 and -10% for concerted extra-curricular activities at age 11, 14 and screen time respectively.
-Class proxies explain between 0.5-5% of the variance.
-Similar patterns of variation are present across income groups and again, like educational qualifications, differences are broadly linear across income quintiles, with income explaining between 0.4% and 4% of the variation.

 INSERT TABLE 10 ABOUT HERE.

-One interpretation of the differences that are clearly present in class-based patterns of parenting as a component of HSRS is to suggest that they arise out of informational, cultural and financial resources.
-‘Middle class’ parents do not spend more time helping with school work, but they do intervene more at crucial phases in their children’s lives (e.g. at the point at which children are taking exams which set them on institutionally unequal educational pathways).
+One interpretation of the differences that are clearly present in class-based patterns of parenting in HSRS is to suggest that they arise out of informational, cultural and financial resources.
+‘Middle class’ parents do not spend more time helping with school work, but they do intervene more at critical phases in their children’s lives (e.g. at the point at which children are taking exams which set them on institutionally unequal educational pathways).
 They engage with schools more, especially beyond merely attending parents’ evenings.
 They are also more likely to spend time on non-school activities and to ensure their children participate in out of school organised activities.
 They are more likely to use their additional financial resources to pay for extra tuition and to use financial resources to effect school selection and, unsurprisingly, pay private school fees.
 If the logic and motivation to compete is broadly homogenous, the ability to use resources of all types to do so, is not.

 Discussion: Scale, Violence and Compound Inequality

-The preceding discussion adds to those studies (Ermisch, 2008; Irwin, 2018; Lareau, 2011; Sullivan et al., 2013) that seek to open up the ‘black box’ of the household to show how different HSRS might add up to the reproduction of inequalities between generations.
+The preceding discussion adds to studies (Ermisch, 2008; Irwin, 2018; Lareau, 2011; Sullivan et al., 2013) that open up the ‘black box’ of the household to show how different HSRS might add up to the reproduction of inequalities between generations.
 In relation specifically to IPE, we draw attention to four implications below.

 First, following Elias and Rai (2019, pp. 214–215), we argue that violence is an integral element of everyday social reproduction.
-Elias and Rai focus on the gendered depletion of mundane household tasks, domestic violence, the structural violence of poverty and inequality and the way that everyday violence is used to regulate public spheres such as public transport.
+They focus on the gendered depletion of mundane household tasks, domestic violence, the structural violence of poverty and inequality and the way that everyday violence is used to regulate public spheres.
 Our data extends this conceptualisation of everyday violence still further.
 We show that violent outcomes can result from benign intentions: households doing their best for their children.
 We show that because of extant inequality this act results in differential and unequal outcomes.
 We think of this in terms of ‘compound inequality’ in that it refers to the ways that agential responses to extant structural conditions, reinforce and accentuate those structural conditions.